chrishokamp/handycat/README.md

 Depending which parts of HandyCAT you want to use, you may need to start one or more of the microservices for the application to work.

-* to start the server to the glossary and concordancer endpoints, do:
-    ```
-    cd server/
-    node web.js
-    ```

-### Using Grunt
-* if you're getting an error in the grunt build process, do `grunt <your_command> --force --verbose` and look through the output to see what might be causing the problem.

 ## Testing

 # Building and Deploying

 * The command `grunt build` will build the client application into dist/

 * deployment scripts TODO: writeme

 ### Language Codes